 Basil Fettuccine with Sun-Dried Tomatoes, Olives and ProsciuttoFeatured by Baileyana Winery in the Gold Wine Club.

-“This hearty, Mediterranean-style pasta is a classic match with Zinfandel.”Yield: 2 - 4 as an entrée
+“This hearty, Mediterranean-style pasta is a classic match with Zinfandel for our Wine of the Month Club members to enjoy!.”Yield: 2 - 4 as an entrée

 Prep Time: 15 Minutes

 • 1 1/4 cups sliced crimini or shitake mushrooms

 • 3/4 cup Zinfandel or other red wine

 • 1 cup julienned sun-dried tomatoes, packed in oil

 • 2/3 cup pitted, chopped Kalamata olives